Skip to content

 fn (ctx &Context) before_accept_loop()

-before_accept_loop is called once the vweb app is started, and listening, but before the loop that accepts incomming request connections.
+before_accept_loop is called once the vweb app is started, and listening, but before the loop that accepts incoming request connections.
 It will be called in the main thread, that runs vweb.run/2 or vweb.run_at/2.
-It allows you to be notified about the successfull start of your app, and to synchronise your other threads with the webserver start, without error prone and slow pooling or time.sleep waiting.
+It allows you to be notified about the successful start of your app, and to synchronise your other threads with the webserver start, without error prone and slow pooling or time.sleep waiting.
 Defining this method is optional.

 fn (Context) before_request #

-fn (ctx Context) before_request()
+fn (ctx &Context) before_request()

 before_request is called once before each request is routed.
 It will be called in one of multiple threads in a pool, serving requests, the same one, in which the matching route method will be executed right after it.
 Defining this method is optional.